lsblakk/pystar/docs/dependencies/dep-django.rst

 ..  code-block:: bash

-   # with virtualenv pystar activated
+   # with virtualenv pystar activated, see above, and the virtualenv page
    mkdir django_projects
    cd django_projects
-   django-admin startproject myproject
+   django-admin.py startproject myproject

 Both commands should provide no output.
 Once that's finished, type the following in the Terminal window: